That design buzz

 Check in with us

-As you design your kitchen, this is something to think about though we can also help you with this as you plan designing and building your Smartpack flatpack kitchen – we have an online designer, Sharon, who is more than happy to explore ideas with you.
+As you design your kitchen, this is something to think about though we can also help you with this as you plan designing and building your Smartpack flatpack kitchen – we have an online designer, Lucrezia, who is more than happy to explore ideas with you.
 You will see her designer online prompt pop up in the bottom right hand corner of the page when you look up our website, www.smartpackkit.com.au.

 Another global kitchen design trend for 2020 (which started to emerge last year, but is continuing to gain ground) is to design a kitchen with its functional elements like a fridge or dishwasher hidden away so that it almost doesn’t look like a traditional kitchen.
 Some are calling it the non-kitchen or anti-kitchen to emphasise that the overall look and feel of the space is more like a seamless extension of the living rooms in the home.
 Choosing the right fixtures, finishes and cabinetry will be important in achieving this look.